emiruz/luacombine/README.md

     {{'a'},{1,2},{a=4,b=9},7}
     etc...

-If a function receives an iterator or a table with an overloaded *__call* method, it'll first convert it to a standard table array, and then continue on.
-This is moreso for convenience since the library is quite useful alongside things like luafun or luaiter.

-All functions return an iterator which returns multiple results rather than returning tables.
+All functions return an iterator which returns multiple results (instead of tables).
 Iterators were used because they are more memory efficient and because they are well optimised for by LuaJIT.
 Multiple results are returned instead of tables because creating tables is an expensive operation in Lua.
 Returning multiple results allows the decision to create a table